 Official rates of syphilis and HIV infection in countries where crystal meth usage among MSM is rife clearly do not tell the whole story.

-A sizeable minority of gay men are psychologically predisposed to self-harm, with some actively seeking out and indulging in behaviours destructive to themselves and others.
+A sizeable minority of gay men actively seek out and indulge in behaviours destructive to themselves and others.
 Anecdotal evidence strongly points to crystal meth being embraced by such individuals, despite knowledge of where using the drug can lead, and who are least likely of all MSM to voluntarily take an HIV test.
 In Australia, it is estimated that 70% of MSM meth users never get tested, while in London, a 2005 study reported that more than five times as many HIV+ men with multiple sexual partners use crystal than HIV- men.
 Some users simply don't recognise the symptoms of seroconverting as their systems are too wasted and ravaged by meth.

 "I think many gay men have this kind of built-in self-